grmnn/rust-book/notes/getting-started.md

 Since we would need to make multiple steps to run the compiled executable, there is also a `cargo run` command which will do the compilation and running in one command.
 It's more convenient than having to run `cargo build`, wait for it and then use the whole path to the binary to run the program.

-When runnining `cargo run`, we can see it didn't compile the program again, because it is smart enough to know that nothing has changed since the last compilation, therefore skips this step.
+When running `cargo run`, we can see it didn't compile the program again, because it is smart enough to know that nothing has changed since the last compilation, therefore skips this step.

 ```shell
 cargo run